 FAQs About Booking a Home Affairs Appointment Online

-4. Can I walk into Home Affairs without an appointment?
+Can I walk in without an appointment?

 Booking a Home Affairs appointment online is a simple and convenient process.
 By following the steps in this guide, you can avoid long queues and ensure a smooth application for your ID, passport, or other essential documents.